Getting Started with Blazor MultiSelect DropDown in WASM App

 Configure the popup list

-By default, the width of the popup list automatically adjusts according to the MultiSelect input element’s width, and the height auto adjust’s according to the height of the popup list items.
+By default, the popup list width automatically adjusts to the MultiSelect input width, and the height auto-adjusts to the number of items.

 <SfMultiSelect TValue="string[]" TItem="Games" Placeholder="Favorite Sports" PopupHeight="350px" PopupWidth="350px" DataSource="@LocalData">